Deduction42/FlexUnits.jl/README.md

  2.0 (m kg)/s²
  283.15 K
 ```
 Using both packages together should feel natural due to their similar API and can provide the best of both worlds.
-However, when combining these packages, care must be taken to manually import functions needed from both packages.
+However, these similarities also means that care must be taken to manually import any functions that needed from both packages.

 ## Benchmarks
 FlexUnits.jl and DynamicQuantities.jl both greatly outperform Unitful.jl when the compiler cannot infer the units.